-- All tables are to be numbered using Arabic numerals. - Tables should always be cited in text in consecutive numerical order. - For each table, please supply a table title.
-The table title should explain clearly and concisely in one sentence the components of the table. - Identify any previously published material by giving the original source in the form of a reference in the table footnotes. - Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body.
+• All tables are to be numbered using Arabic numerals.

+• Tables should always be cited in text in consecutive numerical order.

+For each table, please supply a table title.
+The table title should explain clearly and concisely in one sentence the components of the table.

+Identify any previously published material by giving the original source in the form of a reference in the table footnotes.

+• Footnotes to tables should be indicated by superscript lowercase letters (or asterisks for significance values and other statistical data) and included beneath the table body.

+• For preparation of tables, use of the table function of MS Word is strongly recommended.
+Authors using Excel-formatted table files are responsible for carefully checking the printed proofs to avoid publication of misprints.